 Fundraising has helped many cancer patients get the money needed to cover medical costs.
-First, start by sharing this Fundraising link with your loved ones, co-workers, and friends.
+First, start by sharing this Fundraising link with your loved ones, coworkers, and friends.
 You will need to form a team and choose someone to begin the fundraising website.
 Raising money is going to take love, creative thinking, initiative and drive right from the start.
 You will need a team leader that is passionate about what you want.
 They need to support where the cancer warrior intends to go for treatment.
-Once you establish who is best for the leadership in this mission, finding the rest of your team will be easier.
+Once you have your team leader for this mission, finding the rest of your team will be easier.
 So, let’s go!

 Okay, team!
 Creating a website that will motivate and inspire people to get involved is very powerful!
 Sharing a cancer warrior’s story can be very inspiring.
 You can make a video which will help connect people more to you.
 Humans connect when they can feel what is going on Websites are great tools to showcase this project!
 Please visit Wix

 Here is an example!!
 Once you create your masterpiece (Have someone who is savvy at creating slide shows do this) You can add the masterpiece to your website.
 This helps people see the cancer warriors life force!